 What Are the Three Possible Tax Treatments for Prediction Markets (Ranked by Defensibility)?

-Approach 1: Speculative Derivatives (Section 1256) -- Most Aggressive
+Approach 1: Speculative Derivatives (Section 1256) - Highest Audit Risk

 What it is: You classify your prediction market positions as Section 1256 contracts (commodities derivatives regulated by the CFTC).